-The following are brief summaries, with links to more in-depth descriptions and information on each offering.
+The following are brief descriptions and information on the styles of yoga provided.

 SOMA – Greek for ‘body’ + MATICS from matos in Greek, meaning “willing to perform.”
 YOGA – from the Sanskrit language, meaning literally ‘union.’
 Somatics and Yoga pair perfectly.
 Yoga provides the “will to perform” the intentional movement and awareness of the body.
 The practice of Somatics brings our central nervous system out of “sensory motor amnesia.”
 This gentle practice takes place seated or lying on your back.
 Recline and Supine.
 Slow, non-habitual movements bring the body and mind together in a relaxing, yet powerful practice.
 Relearn and reteach your body to move the way it was intended.
 Begin to undo and unwind those not-so-great standing, walking, and moving habits.
 Paired with yoga and the practice of breath, mindfulness, and non-attachment – Somatics and Yoga bring a total mind body coherence that is relaxing and beneficial.